gloewing/sMTL/README.md

 1) Neuroscience application: https://osf.io/tb8fx/

-Note that this data was originally from:
+Note that this data was originally published with the paper:

 Gabriel Loewinger, Prasad Patil, Kenneth T Kishida, Giovanni Parmigiani.
 (2022) Hierarchical resampling for bagging in multistudy prediction with applications to human neurochemical sensing.
 Annals of Applied Statistics.
 16(4):2145-2165.